Wangtk311/SafeEar-Inference-Test-Script/readme.md

   - Use the conda environment provided by SafeEar.
   - Save the audio file you want to infer (`.flac` format) in the same directory as `infer_single_flac.py` and name it `audio.flac`.
   - Save the trained SafeEar checkpoint file as `model.ckpt` in the same directory.
   - Note: For `model.ckpt`, it is recommended to use your own trained checkpoint.
 Due to GitHub's size limit, model files cannot be hosted directly(I donnot want to setup LFS).
 Therefore, they have been uploaded to a cloud drive:Download model files (BaiduNetDisk) https://pan.baidu.com/s/14lrsrdz8R-Vy3PjNr67MGg?pwd=sfer Extract code: `sfer`.
+And put those three models in `TestInference` folder.

 - Run the Inference Script